byui-cse/cse450-course/source/course/overview.md

    machine learning / data mining.
 * Understand current challenges and limitations in the field.

+## Data Sources

+This course uses datasets in the public domain or under a compatible license.
+Citations and other information for each dataset may be found on the [course data sources page](./data-sources.html).

 ## Course Structure

 This course is divided into seven *modules*.
 Each module will last approximately two weeks (six class periods).